FrancoisVongue/fp-way/README.md

 2. max
 3. value

-And returns true if value is greater then min and less then max.
+And returns true if value is greater than min and less than max.

 ## InRangeInc
 Same as above but **value can also be equal** to the min or max.